Timing Techniques

 Layering with profections

 The solar return and annual profections are natural partners.
-The profection tells you the theme of the year; the solar return shows how that theme gets expressed.
-When both techniques point to the same house or planet, the signal is strong.
-If your profection year activates the 10th house and the solar return also has major angular emphasis on career planets, expect the year to center on professional life.
+The profection tells you the theme of the year; the solar return shows how that theme may get expressed.
+When both techniques point to the same house or planet, the signal is stronger.
+If your profection year activates the 10th house and the solar return also has major angular emphasis on career planets, the year is likely to center more visibly on professional life.
 When the two diverge, the profection usually sets the larger frame.

 The profection lord and the SR Ascendant ruler sometimes converge on the same planet.
-When your 7th-house profection year makes Venus the lord of the year and the SR Ascendant is Taurus (also ruled by Venus), Venus carries double weight: it is the most important planet in both techniques simultaneously.
-Find Venus in the solar return chart and read its condition carefully, because it carries the year’s central story.
+When your 7th-house profection year makes Venus the lord of the year and the SR Ascendant is Taurus, also ruled by Venus, Venus carries double weight.
+Find Venus in the solar return chart and read its condition carefully, because it carries a central interpretive thread.
 When the profection lord differs from the SR chart lord, both planets are active, but the profection lord usually defines the broad theme while the SR chart lord shows the year’s style and mood.

 Use It With Augurine